-Assessment, % of Course Grade: Homework, 65%; Midterm Exam, 15%; Final Exam, 20%.
+Assessment, % of Course Grade:

+Homework, 50%; Each Midterm Exam, 12.5%; Final Exam, 25%.

 See the Teaching Schedule on the course website for assignments and due dates.
 Students will be responsible for keeping track of their own grades.

-Attendance will be taken occasionally.
-Along with graded assignments, the instructor will take into consideration attendance, participation in class, and growth throughout the semester for assessment needed after the end of the course (e.g., for letters of recommendation).
+Along with graded assignments, the instructor will take into consideration both class participation and growth throughout the semester for assessment needed after the end of the course (e.g., for letters of recommendation).

-Homework: There will be 12 homework sets, due by 8:30am sharp on the due date.
+Homework: There will be 12 homework sets, due by 8:30am \sharp\ on the due date.
 Homework solutions should be submitted through Gradescope; you will receive instructions in the Welcome Email.
 Each homework set will consist of 'practice problems', along with 'advanced problems'.
 Graded problems will include a selection of practice & advanced problems.

-The lowest two homework scores will be dropped- each homework set is worth 6.5% of the course grade.
+The lowest two homework scores will be dropped - each homework set is worth 5% of the course grade.
 Each homework score will be out of 10 points, including credit for composition.
 The use of full sentences, proper grammar, and overall neatness counts towards 'good composition'.
 See https://math.rice.edu/~notlaw/teaching.html for proof writing tips.